Therapeutic Massage can help with:

 - Integrative massage.
-This is based in Swedish massage and is a very relaxing and therapeutic style of bodywork.
-It combines oils or lotion with an array of strokes such as rolling, kneading, and percussion to help the body improve its circulation.
+A licensed massage therapist combines a variety of massage and energy techniques to give you a customized session.
 The benefits of this type of bodywork are wide-ranging and include relief from aches and pains, decreased stress levels in the body, enhanced mental clarity, improved appearance, and greater flexibility.
 The massage pressure can vary from light to firm.

 As these are the specific types of massage, most therapists will discuss what your concerns and goals are for the session and accommodate accordingly.

 What can I expect during my first appointment?

 Preparing for a massage doesn’t require any special preparations.
 Before a massage therapy session starts, your therapist will ask you about any symptoms, your medical history and what you’re hoping to get out of massage that you’ve indicated on the intake sheet.
 Then you both can discuss the best course of action for the most productive session.

 To receive the most benefits from a session, you undress only to the point that you’re comfortable.
 You will lie on a table and cover yourself with a sheet and blanket.
 Your massage therapist will perform an evaluation through touch to locate painful or tense areas and to determine how much pressure to apply.